SumoLogic/sumologic-otel-collector/docs/KnownIssues.md

 After that, the collector will register on next run.

-If you do not delete the collector in the UI and only delete the local registration file, the collector will fail to start - see [Collector fails to start/re-register when deleted from UI](#collector-fails-to-startre-register-when-deleted-from-ui).
+If you delete the collector in the UI but not delete the local registration file, the collector will fail to start - see [Collector fails to start when deleted from UI](#collector-fails-to-start-when-deleted-from-ui).

 On the other hand, if you only delete the local registration file and do not delete the collector in the UI,